casper-network/docs-archive/index.rst

 ========

 In 2019, CasperLabs introduces a blockchain platform that it believes incorporates all the features required for mainstream adoption outlined in the detailed sections of this technical specification.

-1. **Consensus Method**: CasperLabs strives to be the first to deploy an implementation of the Correct-by-Construction \(CBC\) Casper Proof-of-Stake consensus protocol as described here_ by Vlad Zamfir, Ethereum Foundation Researcher and Lead CBC-Casper Architect for CasperLabs.
+1. **Consensus Method**: CasperLabs strives to be the first to deploy an implementation of the Correct-by-Construction  Casper \(CBC Casper\) Proof-of-Stake consensus protocol as described here_ by Vlad Zamfir, Ethereum Foundation Researcher and Lead CBC-Casper Architect for CasperLabs.
 2. **Throughput**: By implementing a consensus protocol that reserves its